Tdrinker/openFramingSource/services/web/backend/README.md

      # Something like "gun violence", or "climate change"
      "classifier_name": str,

-     # Whether this classifier was provided by openFraming, or the user trianed it
+     # Whether this classifier was provided by abc, or the user trianed it
-     "provided_by_openFraming": bool,
+     "provided_by_abc": bool,

      # For "gun violence", might be things like "Economic consequences", "Gun rights", "Gun control", "Poltiics".
 "Public opinion"
      "category_names": [str, ...],